jamespeterschinner/rust-shed-nano/README.md

 One source of inefficiency in the first implementaion was scanning the IO ports in a loop, this implementaions aims to improve this by making use of the hardware pin change interrupts.
 The debounce logic of which will now be explained.

-Inputs are buffered in fixed size array, where each element of the array represents the input events that were triggered during the time window where said input array index was active.
+Inputs are buffered in a fixed size array, where each element of the array represents the input events that were triggered during the time window where said input array index was active.

 There is a continiously running timmer which cycles though the elements of this input buffer, at the beginning of a new time window, the previous buffered input values are written to the pin change interrupt mask (which enables the interrupt) and the value is cleared making it ready to accumulate new input values.